edinburgh-napier/set09121/lectures/lecture20.md

 # Summary

 - We have defined the issue of networking and discussed how we solve game networking issues.
-- We looked at how networking works by examining the layers and protocols.
+- We looked at networking layers and protocols.
-- We looked at how we do network programming by presenting sockets.
+- We looked at network sockets.
 - We looked at the limitations of networking by analysing the common metrics.
 - We looked at how we overcome these limitations in games by looking at communicating patterns and UDP.
 - We then discussed what data to send and how by discussing protocols.